zx80/flask-simple-auth/DOCUMENTATION.md

   (should work with sub-thread level request handling, eg greenlets).
   Default is *thread*.

+- `FSA_ERROR_RESPONSE` sets the handler for generating responses on errors.
+  Text values  *plain* or *json* generate a simple `text/plain` or `text/json` responses.
+  Using *json:error* generates a JSON dictionary with key *error* holding the error message.
+  The response generation can be fully overriden by providing a callable which expects the error message and status code as parameters.
+  Default is *plain*.

 Some control is available about internal caching features used for user authentication (user password access and token validations) and authorization (group and per-object permissions):